-- Propensity score matching was performed to identify CINRG DNHS patients who were comparable to STRIDE patients in the following established predictors of disease progression: - age at onset of first symptoms - age at initiation of corticosteroid use - duration of deflazacort use - duration of other corticosteroid use.7,9-11 - Kaplan-Meier analyses estimated the distribution of age at loss of ambulation among STRIDE Registry patients and matched CINRG DNHS patients.9 - The hazard ratio (HR; STRIDE Registry:CINRG DNHS) and the corresponding 95% confidence intervals (CIs) were calculated using a Cox proportional hazard model stratified by durations of corticosteroid use, with study (i.e. the STRIDE Registry or the CINRG DNHS), age at first symptoms and age at first corticosteroid use as covariates.9
+- Propensity score matching was performed to identify CINRG DNHS patients who were comparable to STRIDE patients in the following established predictors of disease progression: - age at onset of first symptoms - age at initiation of corticosteroid use - duration of deflazacort use - duration of other corticosteroid use.
+7,9-11 - Kaplan-Meier analyses estimated the distribution of age at transition to the following endpoints ('events'): predicted forced vital capacity (FVC) < 60% and predicted FVC < 30% among STRIDE Registry patients and matched CINRG DNHS patients.9 - Lung volume recruitment is indicated by the International Care Considerations for DMD at predicted FVC - Once patients with DMD have declined to a predicted FVC of < 30%, they are considered to have severe respiratory insufficiency, for whom non-invasive ventilation is necessary.
+12,13 - The hazard ratio (HR; STRIDE Registry: CINRG DNHS) and the corresponding 95% confidence intervals (CIs) were calculated using a Cox proportional hazard model stratified by durations of corticosteroid use, with study (i.e. the STRIDE Registry or the CINRG DNHS), age at first symptoms and age at first corticosteroid use as covariates.9 equal to 0 years were excluded).